PrimaryEnglish

 Sometimes children find it tricky to decide what information is most important.
 They therefore include a lot of extraneous content.

-So, while sharing our fact file example, have a whole-class discussion around how content should be chosen in relation to the purpose of the text.
+So, while sharing our fact file example, have a whole-class discussion about how content should be chosen in relation to the purpose of the text.
 Where appropriate, in Years 5 and 6, children can practise writing in bullet-point lists in some of these sections.

 Images